The impact of autonomous driving on software & hardware needs

-- Electrification, automated driving, shared mobility and connectivity push for a more dedicated software development, while a large part of hardware-oriented systems becomes more standardized and commoditized.
+- Electrification, automated driving, shared mobility and connectivity push for more dedicated software development, while a large part of hardware-oriented systems becomes more standardized and commoditized.

 - The growing number of ECUs with sophisticated software leads to signiﬁcant cost increases, higher in-vehicle software complexity and constraints in the optimization of vehicular functions.